The Penn Beck Community Initiative

 - Outcomes are equally strong across levels of care (traditional outpatient versus less traditional settings).

-- Among those who attempt recertification, close to 90% of clinicians sustain competence over time.
+- Among those who attempt recertification, close to 90% of clinicians sustain competence for at least 2 years after certification.

 - Retention is excellent (fewer than 5% drop out), and turnover among participating clinicians (13.5%) is lower than is typical in community settings (30-60%).